DigitalFuturesOCADU/df-pong/ble/BLE-BASICS.md

 └─────────────────┘         └─────────────────┘
 ```

-#### Scenario 4: Phone to Phone via Arduino Bridge (Pattern 5)
+#### Scenario 4: Browser to Browser via Arduino Bridge (Pattern 5)
 ```
 ┌─────────────┐    ┌──────────────┐    ┌─────────────┐
-│   Phone 1   │    │   Arduino    │    │   Phone 2   │
+│  Browser 1  │    │   Arduino    │    │  Browser 2  │
 │   (p5.js)   │    │  (Peripheral)│    │   (p5.js)   │
 │  Central    │◄──►│    Bridge    │◄──►│  Central    │
 │             │    │              │    │             │
 │ Writes to   │    │ Relays data  │    │ Writes to   │
-│ Char 1      │    │ between both │    │ Char 2      │
+│ Char 1      │    │  between     │    │ Char 2      │
-│ Reads from  │    │ phones       │    │ Reads from  │
+│ Reads from  │    │   browsers   │    │ Reads from  │
 │ Char 2      │    │              │    │ Char 1      │
 └─────────────┘    └──────────────┘    └─────────────┘
 ```

 **Key Points:**
 - **Arduino** = Always the Peripheral (advertises and waits for connections)
-- **Phone/p5.js** = Always the Central (initiates the connection)
+- **Browser/p5.js** = Always the Central (initiates the connection)
-- Multiple phones can connect to the same Arduino for shared experiences
+- Multiple browsers can connect to the same Arduino for shared experiences

 ### Why This Matters